Sinac0de/TheObserver/Readme.md

 - Expanded room types and environmental variety
 - Improved polish, audio, and visual presentation
 - More robust progression and narrative integration

-This project is currently unlicensed.
-If you intend to share or expand it publicly, consider adding a license file.